Grand Theft Vs. Petty Theft

-Here are the theft-related offenses which can be charged under California law.
+Here are the theft-related offenses that can be charged under California law.

 I’ve been charged with petty theft.
-What’s gonna happen to me?
+What’s going to happen to me?

 If you have been charged with petty theft, you should know, from the get-go, that there is nothing “petty” about the charge in terms of what consequences you may be facing.
 In fact, certain circumstances (including the value of the property you are accused of stealing, or a prior related conviction) may exacerbate your punishment.
 While a first petty theft is classified as a misdemeanor, a second or third petty theft conviction can result in a felony charge against you.
 This is also known as a petty theft with a prior.
 It is punishable by one year in the county jail or even 16 months (one year and four months) in state prison.

-But it’s just my first offense…what’s the big deal?
+But it’s just my first offense, so what’s the big deal?

 The biggest mistake you can do is to take this lightly.
-It is true that first offenses are punishable by a relatively low fine and informal probation ranging from 1 to 3 years.
+It is true that first offenses are punishable by a relatively low fine and informal probation ranging from one to three years.
 Here’s where the real trouble begins:

 - Consider the nature of a petty theft conviction, which denotes fraud and dishonesty.
 Figuratively, it would be like having the word “THIEF” on your forehead when you apply for a job or a business/professional license.

-If you hire The Law Offices of Robert Ernenwein, PC., we will do everything possible to minimize your misdemeanor petty theft to an infraction.
+If you hire Ernenwein & Mathes, LLP, we will do everything possible to minimize your misdemeanor petty theft to an infraction.
 A traffic ticket would be an example of an infraction; in other words, a non-criminal matter.
 We have even been able to get charges dismissed in certain cases.
 However, much like a dismissal, and unlike a misdemeanor conviction, an infraction will NOT appear in your background.
 If we can get you a dismissal or a reduction to an infraction and you have no criminal record, you will remain “clean” because you will not have been convicted of a crime.